jcorbin/anansi/README.md

 ## Status

-**Prototyping/Experimental**: AnANSI is currently in initial exploration mode, and while things on master are reasonably stable, there's no guarantees yet.
+**Experimental**: AnANSI is currently in initial exploration mode, and while things on master are reasonably stable, there's no guarantees yet.

-That said, there is a working demo command on the [dev][dev] branch.
+That said, there is a working [demo][demo], which may be a better place to start reading than from the various code-level docs linked below.

 ### Done

+A 60fps [demo][demo] that draws an animated test pattern, demonstrating the:

+Experimental cohesive `x/platform` layer:
+- provides a `platform.Events` queue layered on top of `anansi.input`, which contains parsed `rune`, `ansi.Escape`, and `ansi.MouseState` data.
+- synthesizes all of the below `anansi` pieces (`Term`, `Input`, `Output`, etc) into one cohesive `platform.Context` which supports a single combined round of non-blocking input processing and output generation.
+- provides signal handling for typical things like `SIGINT`, `SIGERM`, `SIGHUP`, and `SIGWINCH`.
+- drives a `platform.Client` in a `platform.Tick` loop at a desired Frames-Per-Second (FPS) rate.
+- provides input record and replay on top of (de)serialized client and platform state.
+- supports inter-frame background work.
+- provides a diagnostic HUD overlay that displays things like Go's `log` output, FPS, time, mouse state, screen size, etc

 Toplevel `anansi` package:
 - [anansi.Term][anansi_term], [anansi.Context][anansi_context], and
   [anansi.Attr][anansi_attr] provide cohesive management of terminal state such as raw mode, ANSI escape sequenced modes, and SGR attribute state.
+- [anansi.Input][anansi_input] supports reading input from a file handle, implementing both blocking `.ReadMore()` and non-blocking `.ReadAny()` modes.
+- [anansi.Output][anansi_output] mediates flushing output from any `io.WriterTo`
+  (implemented by both `anansi.Cursor` and `anansi.Screen`) into a file handle.
+  It properly handles non-blocking IO (by temporarily doing a blocking write if necessary) to coexist with `anansi.Input` (since `stdin` and `stdout` share the same underlying file descriptor).
+- [anansi.Cursor][anansi_cursor] represents cursor state including position, visibility, and SGR attribute(s); it supports processing under an [ansi.Buffer][ansi_buffer].
+- [anansi.Grid][anansi_grid] provides a 2d array of `rune` and`ansi.SGRAttr`
+  data; it supports processing under an [ansi.Buffer][ansi_buffer].
+It also supports computing differential updates if you provide it a prior / reference `Grid`.
+- [anansi.Screen][anansi_screen] combines an `anansi.Cursor` with
+  `anansi.Grid`, supporting differential screen updates and final post-update cursor display.

 Core `anansi/ansi` package:
 - [ansi.DecodeEscape][ansi_decode_escape] provides escape sequence decoding